Scorpion EVO 9mm Carbine

 Subscribe to our newsletter and get gun deals, educational content, hand's on reviews and news on law changes!

-Now, here’s a brief rundown of why a pistol-caliber carbine is a great choice for your next firearm.
+Here’s a brief overview of why a pistol-caliber carbine (PCC) is a great choice for your next firearm.

 Noise